jeffreypisa/um-polylang/readme.txt

 == Installation ==

 Note: This plugin requires the "Ultimate Member" and "Polylang" plugins to be installed first.
-Note: This plugin is designed to integrate with the "Polylang" plugin, do not use it with the "Polylang PRO" plugin.
+Note: This plugin integrates with both the "Polylang" and "Polylang Pro" plugins.

 You can install this plugin from the ZIP file as any other plugin.
 Download ZIP file from GitHub or Google Drive.
 You can find download links here: https://github.com/umdevelopera/um-polylang